awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/_index.md

 * [AWS Pricing](https://aws.amazon.com/pricing/)

 ## Lab duration
-Estimated time required to complete this lab is 40 minutes.
+Estimated time required to complete this lab is 40 minutes using screenshots of AWS Compute Optimizer.
+It may take 12 hours if you want to see recommendations from AWS Compute Optimizer in your account.

 ## Sustainability improvement process
 The improvement process includes understanding what you have and what you can do to improve, selecting targets for improvement, testing improvements, adopting successful improvements, quantifying your success and sharing what you have learned so that it can be replicated elsewhere, and then repeating the cycle.